I attended my first Rust conference, EuroRust 2025 in Paris.

 - clippy settings recommendations, including

-(structured safety documentation) for unsafe code - best practices for Rust development by jhpratt (slides, also see his related talk on compiler-driven development)
+pedantic or undocumented_unsafe_blocks (structured safety documentation) for unsafe code - best practices for Rust development by jhpratt (slides, also see his related talk on compiler-driven development)

-- inner workings of the Rust compiler and compiler settings their trade-offs including inlining, monomorphization link-time optimizations (LTO) by noratrieb (slides, Rust performance book)
+- inner workings of the Rust compiler, compiler settings and their trade-offs including inlining, monomorphization link-time optimizations (LTO) by noratrieb (slides, Rust performance book)

 - best practices for error handling: for anticipated errors, prefer

-and flamegraphs for profiling- inner working of atomic types for concurrency and memory ordering
+thiserror for libraries to expose concrete and structured errors, and Result type and anyhow for application code, for unanticipated errors use panic! (programmer mistake) criterion and flamegraphs for profiling- inner working of atomic types for concurrency and memory ordering

 - prefer concrete types (e.g. enums) over generics and traits, for speed due to monomorphization and readability, especially in application code